magdakok/Myteam/README.md

 ## :movie_camera: https://magdakok.github.io/Myteam/

+Mobile first, multi-page website using Sass and a bit of JavaScript.
-Challenge by [frontendmentor.io](https://www.frontendmentor.io/) to build out a website basing on the design (images and svg icons provided).
+Challenge by [frontendmentor.io](https://www.frontendmentor.io/) to build out a website basing on the sketch design.

 #### Click [here](https://www.frontendmentor.io/challenges/myteam-multipage-website-mxlEauvW) to see the challenge.